We’re here to guide you through the repayment process, every step of the way.

 International Transfer

-If you will be making international transfers, please check with your local financial institution as well as HUECU to determine the most cost efficient way for you to transfer money.
+If you are making an international transfer, please check with your local financial institution as well as HUECU, to determine the most cost efficient way for you to transfer money.
 You may also use one of the below links to make an international payment towards your education loan(s).

 Payment Application